 Dallas Christian College is a member of the National Christian College Athletic Association (NCCAA).
-DCC competes in intercollegiate mencs basketball, womencs basketball, mencs soccer, womencs soccer, mencs baseball, and womencs volleyball.
+DCC competes in intercollegiate men's basketball, women's basketball, men's soccer, women's soccer, men's baseball, and women's volleyball.
 Through such avenues, students have the opportunity to use their athletic skills to minister to each other and to their opponents.

-Students participating in varsity sports (including team managers) must enroll for PHED-11 Team Sports for credit.
+Students participating in varsity sports (including team managers) must enroll for PHED_11 Team Sports for credit.